shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Lucky

 At level 5, luck is on your side.
-Once per turn, whenever a d20 is rolled within your cast range, you may have that d20 be rerolled, and then you choose which roll to use.
+Once per turn, whenever a d20 is rolled within your Cast Range, you may have that d20 be rerolled, and then you choose which roll to use.

 ### Willful